Jenelle Evans Throws A Tantrum About Filming ‘Teen Mom 2’ With Mom Barbara Evans

 Jenelle Evans is one of the most controversial Teen Mom franchise stars.
-She signed custody of her oldest son, Jace, to her mom several years ago.
-He was the child who garnered her the fame from 16 & Pregnant as well as the one she didn’t want to raise because she was too busy partying.
+She signed custody of her oldest son, Jace to her mom several years ago.
+He was the child that garnered her the fame from 16 & Pregnant but also the one she didn’t want to raise because she was too busy partying.
 Fast forward to the present time and Evans is ready to be a mom to all three of her children, including Jace.
 Barbara Evans has been raising her grandson for years and is now wrapped up in a custody battle with Jenelle over him.
-The two can’t seem to get along, and unless things change, it doesn’t look good for the future.
+The two can’t seem to get along and unless things change, it doesn’t look good for the future.

 One word: precious. ????????????????????????????